christophhagen/Clairvoyant/README.md

 ```

 The call to `update()` creates a timestamp for the given value, and persists this pair.
-Internally, metrics are only updated when the value changes, so calling `update()` multiple times with the same value does not unecessarily increase the size of the log file.
+Internally, metrics are only updated when the value changes, so calling `update()` multiple times with the same value does not unnecessarily increase the size of the log file.

 It's also possible to get the last value or a history for each metric.